CULT 1023 Working with Cultural Differences (WSTC)

 1. Concepts of culture, cultural difference and identity;

-6. History of Indigenous/non-Indigenous relations in Australia
+6. Impact of the history of Indigenous/non-Indigenous relations in Australia;

-7. Discourses of multiculturalism in recent Australian history
+7. Discourses of multiculturalism in recent Australian history;

 Assessment